Active learning emulators for nuclear two-body scattering in momentum space: Introduction

 \section{Introduction}

 A central challenge in modern nuclear theory is the rigorous quantification of uncertainty, typically achieved through Bayesian statistical methods.
 These methods require repeated evaluations of high-fidelity models, which can be computationally expensive or even prohibitively slow depending on the application.
 To overcome this challenge, fast and accurate emulators have recently gained significant popularity in the nuclear physics community.
 These surrogate models can provide approximate yet highly accurate reduced-order representations of the corresponding high-fidelity (i.e., full-order) models at significantly reduced computational cost.
-Comprehensive review articles on emulators and their applications to nuclear structure and scattering calculations can be found in Refs.~\cite{Melendez:2022kid,Drischler:2022ipa,Duguet:2023wuh}.
+Comprehensive review articles on emulators and their applications to nuclear structure and scattering calculations can be found in Refs.~\cite{Melendez:2022kid,Drischler:2022ipa,Duguet:2023wuh}.\footnote{For original work on projection-based emulators for bound systems, we refer the reader to, e.g., Refs.~\cite{Frame:2017fah,Ekstrom:2019lss,Konig:2019adq,Demol:2019yjt}.
+A promising alternative approach to accelerating scattering calculations was developed in Ref.~\cite{Miller:2021vby} using the wave-packet continuum discretization method and GPUs.}

 Among these emulator techniques, the reduced basis method (RBM) has emerged as a powerful and flexible approach.
 The RBM constructs low-dimensional approximations of the FOM's solution space using a set of high-fidelity calculations, also called snapshots~\cite{hesthaven2015certified,Quarteroni:218966,Benner20201}.
-These snapshot calculations can be placed na\"ively in the parameter space, e.g., using Latin hypercube sampling (LHS) combined with orthonormalization and compression facilitated by the proper orthogonal decomposition (POD), as illustrated in Figure~1 of Ref.~\cite{Maldonado:2025ftg}.
+These snapshot calculations can be placed na\"ively in the parameter space, e.g., using Latin hypercube sampling (LHS) combined with orthonormalization and compression facilitated by the proper orthogonal decomposition (POD), as illustrated by Maldonado et al.\ in Figure~1 of Ref.~\cite{Maldonado:2025ftg}.
 Alternatively, they can be selected using active learning, applying a so-called greedy algorithm~\cite{Sarkar:2021fpz,Bonilla:2022rph,Maldonado:2025ftg} that iteratively places snapshot calculations where the (estimated) emulator error is the largest.
 It thereby iteratively minimizes the error until a desired accuracy is achieved, preferably with fewer snapshot calculations.